 Additionally, private flood insurance has a shorter waiting period, which is the amount of time it takes for your policy to take effect after you’re approved for coverage.
 This makes it a preferred option during hurricane season for residents who need coverage right away.

-But there are some downsides to private flood insurance as well.
-You typically have to pay a higher out-of-pocket deductible on claims, and your policy can be canceled or nonrenewed if your insurer thinks your home is too high risk.
-With NFIP flood insurance, you generally don’t have to worry about getting dropped from your policy.
+But there is a downside to private flood insurance as well: Your policy can be canceled or nonrenewed if your insurer thinks your home is too high risk.
+With the NFIP, you generally don’t have to worry about losing your flood insurance coverage.

-But if you feel you’re being charged too much for NFIP coverage or you’re interested in higher coverage limits for your house and belongings, it may be worth turning to private flood insurance instead.
+But if you're in search of cheaper or better flood insurance, it may be worth turning to private flood insurance instead.
 In fact, a 2017 study by Milliman found that 77% of single-family homes in Florida, 69% in Louisiana, and 92% in Texas could all see cheaper premiums with private flood insurance.
-[3]
+[4]

 Find the average cost of flood insurance in your state in 2023